pumphreywill/python-challenges/README.md

-Analysis of a small data set using python in Jupyter Notebook.
+Analysis of small data sets using python in Jupyter Notebook.